 What should you do when one of your Sunday School pupils steals your wife's watch?

 Should you call the police?
 Should you begin a series of lessons on the Ten Commandments, beginning with number eight (the one about stealing)?
 Should at least one Sunday be spent on the Last Judgment with plenty of talk about fire and brimstone?

 We were puzzled as to what to do.
-We were certain, however, that one of our ninth-grade class members had taken Barbara's watch that Sunday morning.
+We were certain, however, that one of our ninth-grade class members had taken Barbara's watch on a particular Sunday morning.

 Most of the class members came from non-Christian homes.
 It was a racially mixed group that, a few months prior, had just been a list of names of prospects for our church's ninth-grade department.

 Barbara and I had put a lot of time into visitation, cultivating these young teens' friendships and winning their trust.
 Our classroom in that Kansas City church wasn't much.
 In fact, we were sharing a large, windowless storage room with Christmas decorations and janitorial supplies.
 But, in spite of that, the group was growing, both numerically and spiritually.